- Sustainable water cycle

 Access to sufficient and clean freshwater is not self-evident.
 Increasingly, and all over the world, the water sector is confronted with the challenge of using freshwater sources sustainably.
 KWR develops knowledge, technologies and management measures to optimally meet the requirements for sufficient and clean freshwater sources.
 We are an expert partner of the water sector in ensuring the freshwater provision for people, agriculture, industry and nature, today and into the future.

 Freshwater sources under pressure

-- Establishment of groundwater measurement networks, combined with the development of computer programs to manage and analyse groundwater levels and conduct time series analysis.
+- Establishment of groundwater measurement networks based on the management and analysis of groundwater levels and time series.

-- Monitoring, diagnosis and localisation of sources of contamination of (ground)water resulting from agricultural activities, industrial point-source discharges and urban pollution.
+- Monitoring, diagnosis and localisation of sources of (ground)water contamination caused by agricultural activities, industrial point-source discharges and urban pollution.

-- Research into the risks for groundwater posed by the use of the subsurface for heat production and aquifer thermal energy storage.
+- Research into the risks for groundwater of subsurface heat production and aquifer thermal energy storage.

 Sustainable water systems for nature, landscape and agriculture

-- Development of process knowledge concerning the interactions between soil, water and plants, and of predictive models of vegetation development.
-Among other things, this helps realise environmental objectives and identify future biodiversity hotspots.
+- Process knowledge of interactions between soil, water and plants, and predictive models of vegetation development (e.g., achievement of environmental objectives, identification of future biodiversity hotspots).

 - Development of robust water systems for nature, agriculture and drinking water, using water storage, water reuse and an optimal coordination of landscape functions.

 - Methods for the subsurface storage of freshwater in brackish and saline groundwater, for use by greenhouse horticulture and industry during dry periods.

 - Development of sump pumps that control salinisation, use of brackish groundwater as a source for drinking water and industry water, and subsurface infiltration of saline residual streams.